Clothing and Layering Systems for Ski Touring

 Synthetic insulation is cheaper and more resistant to damp conditions (60-80gsm insulation is about right for this type of jacket), but it doesn’t last as long as Down.
-Good quality Down is warmer weight for weight than synthetic insulation, but loses it’s insulating power completely when it gets wet and is also difficult to dry (without a tumble drier to hand!) – however, modern hydrophobic treated Down is now more water resistant and Down has a far longer lifespan than synthetic insulation (typically, after 3 years regular guiding use, my synthetic insulated jackets start losing their warmth and I have to replace them, whereas I have Down jackets that are 20 years old and still going strong.
-You are unlikely to be using your own jacket as much as a guide though, so it should last quite a bit longer). ~100-140g of good quality (750 fill power or higher) down is appropriate for this type of jacket.
+Good quality Down is warmer weight for weight than synthetic insulation, but loses it’s insulating power completely when it gets wet and is also difficult to dry (without a tumble drier to hand!) – however, modern hydrophobic treated Down is now more water resistant and Down has a far longer lifespan than synthetic insulation (typically, my synthetic insulated jackets start losing their warmth after 3 years regular guiding use and I have to replace them, whereas I have Down jackets that are 20 years old and still going strong.
+You are unlikely to be using your own jacket as much as a guide though, so it should last quite a bit longer). ~100-150g of good quality (750 fill power or higher) down is appropriate for this type of jacket.
 There are also a few jackets around with a mixture of synthetic insulation in areas vulnerable to damp (cuffs, shoulders), plus Down insulation in core areas.

 Personally, I carry a synthetic jacket for daily use and/or milder/damper conditions, but swap to a Down one when it’s a particularly cold week.
 I also try and avoid wearing a lightweight down jacket as an outer layer when tree skiing, for fear of ripping it (synthetic jackets are easier to repair!)

 5. Waterproof Shell Jacket – a good quality, lightweight Goretex jacket.